exasol/integration-test-docker-environment/README.md

                                   forwarded

   --bucketfs-port-forward INTEGER
-                                  Host port to which the bucketfs port gets forwarded
+                                  Host port to which the BucketFS port gets forwarded

   --db-mem-size TEXT              The main memory used by the database.
 Format